Rotational enhancement and stability of protoquark stars during thermal evolution: Introduction

-To our knowledge, this work presents the first systematic investigation of rotating protoquark stars based on isentropic EOS.
-Earlier studies of rotating hot compact quark stars employing isothermal EOS can be found in~\cite{Shen:2005vh}.
-The possible role of strange quark matter in the early universe has also been explored in \cite{Madsen:1998uh}.
-A full general relativistic simulation of rapidly rotating quark stars, including oscillation modes and universal relations, can also be found in \cite{Chen:2023bxx}.
+We adopt two EOS parameterizations from \cite{daSilva:2023okq}, constrained by recent astrophysical observations through Bayesian inference.
+To our knowledge, this work presents the first systematic investigation of rotating proto-QSs based on isentropic EOS.
+Earlier studies of rotating hot compact QSs employing isothermal EOS can be found in~\cite{Shen:2005vh}.
+The possible role of strange QM in the early universe has also been explored in \cite{Madsen:1998uh}.
+A full general relativistic simulation of rapidly rotating QSs, including oscillation modes and universal relations, can also be found in \cite{Chen:2023bxx}.

 This paper is organized as follows.
-In \cref{md}, we introduce the model formalism and the equation of state, which is discussed in detail in \cref{md1} and separated into the cold (\cref{md2}) and hot (\cref{md3}) quark matter sectors.
+In \cref{md}, we introduce the model formalism and the equation of state, which is discussed in detail in \cref{md1} and separated into the cold (\cref{md2}) and hot (\cref{md3}) QM sectors.
 The formalism used to describe the rotational properties is presented in \cref{rp}.
 The results and their analysis are given in \cref{rvan}, and our conclusions are summarized in \cref{conc}.